 Allocating resources is not about your budget.
 It is about the people working for you and their skills, the software and equipment you use, and anything else directly related to your project.
 If you don’t use your resources well, then you will likely fail.

 5. Allocating Resources

 You need to know which departments will require which resources.
-If you are using the waterfall methodology, you will probably use the resources one after the other.
-But if you are using the agile methodology, you might use the same resources at the same time.
+If you use the waterfall methodology, you will probably use the resources one after the other.
+But if you are using the agile methodology, you might use the same resources simultaneously.

 You will need to decide where you can cut down on resources.
-Sometimes, you will be able to significantly reduce the materials you use and the amount of equipment you operate.
+Sometimes, you can significantly reduce the materials you use and the amount of equipment you operate.

 6. Budget Management

 Last but not least, consider your budget.
 It is possible to cut down on your expenses if you really think about what you can do.
 At the same time, it is important to make sure that you are not losing money somewhere or spending it without any supervision.